pravals17/Bhugol/README.md

 # BhugolGeocoder
+A novel data-driven spatially-aware algorithm, Bhugol, that leverages the spatial patterns and the spatial context of place names to automatically geocode the non-gazetteer place names.
 ######################### Data #########################################

 The following folders contain the datasets used in this study for both the USA and India.